Guide to Disciplinary Tribunals

 - Turn left at the first red light which is Hi Hope Road.

 - Proceed past Gwinnett Online Campus and GIVE Center East which are both on the right.

 - Enter the north parking lot of the GIVE Center East.
 The driveway is marked with a sign reading "Student Drop-off and Pick-up."

-- Drive to the back of the GIVE Center East facility and park by the Office of Student Discipline and Behavioral Interventions.
+- Drive to the back of the GIVE Center East facility and park by the Office of Student Discipline.

 It is the policy of the Gwinnett County Public Schools not to discriminate on the basis of gender, age, race, color, disability, religion or national origin in any program or activity, employment, admission, service, treatment, admissions to facilities or access to any program or activity operated by the Board or in the employment practices of the Board.